mabindy/2048project/testing_plan.md

   - **Test Data**: Player merges tiles until a `2048` tile is created.
   - **Expected Outcome**: Player wins the game, and the opponent(s) is/are notified of their loss.

+- **Test Case**: Random event triggers.
+  - **Test Data**: Random event "All player boards swapped" occurs during gameplay.
+  - **Expected Outcome**: All player boards are swapped, and gameplay continues with the new board state.

 ## Part 3: Boundary Testing: Edge Cases and Limits